Mendasp/NS2Plus/README.md

 	- Respawn cheat commands now always spawn the player in first person view.
 	- Added ingame news webpage.
 	- Fixed bug where flashlight atmospherics would get applied to the player's first person flashlight.

-- 15/04/2014 (Buld 264):
-	- Fixed non-snow rock prop variant size.
-	- Potentially fixed issue that'd let aliens see marines that are not parasited with an outline

 Credits/Thanks to
 =================